AddictedToU/CoinLog/README.md

 - Summaries: View today’s and last 7 days’ total spending
 - Filters: Filter expenses by category
-- Persistent Storage: Uses browser storage (no account or cloud required)
+- Persistent Storage: Uses browser storage (no account or cloud required.)
 - Delete & Export: Remove entries or export all data to CSV
 - Cross-Browser: Works on Chrome, Edge, and Firefox (Manifest V3)